fmakdemir/colored-logger/README.rst

     logger.error('A red error')
     logger.success('A green success message')
     logger.info('A blue info message')
-    logger.log('Or just some verbose log')
+    logger.verbose('Or just some verbose log')

 And you should see: